phillip-h/reikna/README.md

 # usage

-Clone the repository, and copy the files into your project.
-A crate should be available on `crates.io` in the near future.
+(Add the crate to your Cargo.toml](https://crates.io/crates/reikna)

+Alternatively, add clone the repository and add the files manually.

 Documentation is available
 [here](https://phillip-h.github.io/reikna/reikna/index.html),